up42/docs/source/FAQ/general.rst

 =========================================================================================
 We are commited to openess.
 Is part of our founding values.
 We aim to democratize the access to geospatial data.
 But please bear in mind that:

- + The data we provide is *sensitive*.
-It can be used for unknown, potential nefarious purposes.
-Specially the high and very-high resolution data.
-We are imposed restrictions on granting access to that data by local authorities.
-This is to prevent any possibilty of wrongdoing using this data.
  + Some of the data has strict licensing requirements imposed on us by the data provider.
 We have to abide by those restrictions in order to able to enable access to that data.
  + The same applies to algorithms.